-- Curb the impact of oil price volatility on the economy and reduce carbon dioxide emissions to protect the environment - Improve utilisation by all users through energy efficiency and conservation programs, which is expected to achieve an estimated potential cumulative energy savings of 9.08 million barrels of fuel oil equivalent (boe) at the end of the planning period in 2014.
-These goals where further highlighted in the 2008 Philippine Energy Summit which has been considered and incorporated as part of the DOE's plans and programs for 2009 to 2030.
-The Summit likewise emphasized the relevance of human factor in the success and widespread implementation of energy efficiency and conservation programs.
+- 1) To help ensure adequate supply of energy by contributing to the national energy security of the country. - 2) To curb the impact of oil price volatility on the economy, reduce carbon dioxide emissions and protect the environment - 3) To improve energy utilisation by all energy demand sectors and achieve an estimated potential cumulative energy savings of 70,643 KiloTons of Oil Equivalent (KTOE), or at an annual average potential energy savings of 3,532 KTOE, at the end of the planning period in 2030.
+These goals were highlighted in the 2008 Philippine Energy Summit and have been part of the government 20 year strategic plans and programs for 2011 to 2030.
+Sectoral Energy Efficiency Improvement Goals The Philippines sets sectoral quantitative goals which target 10% energy consumption reduction in the final energy demand in the commercial and government building, residential, industrial/manufacturing, power, transport and agriculture sectors.
 1.2.
-Sectoral Energy Efficiency Improvement Goals The Philippines has no sectoral quantitative goals in its NEECP.
-However, under the 2009-30 Philippine Energy Plan (PEP), the government's energy efficiency and conservation program was to set a sectoral energy efficiency goal from the previous program based on the planning goal.
-Accordingly, a target reduction of 10% of final energy demand has been set for the commercial, residential, industrial, transport and agriculture sectors.
-1.3.
-Action Plans for Promoting Energy Efficiency The Philippine National Energy Efficiency and Conservation Program is a medium-term comprehensive program of work for promoting energy efficiency in the Philippines.
-According to the NEECP framework, there are nine components focusing on the entire area of energy efficiency with specific actions to achieve goals. a) Objectives The specific objectives of NEECP are:
+Action Plans for Promoting Energy Efficiency The Philippine National Energy Efficiency and Conservation Program is a comprehensive program promoting energy efficiency in the Philippines.
+Accordingly, the NEECP framework were consist of nine components focusing on the entire area of energy efficiency with specific actions to achieve its goals. a) Objectives The specific objectives of NEECP are: